adaltas/node-nikita/docs/content/usages/control_flow.md

 })
 ```

-However, the session can be preserved by catching the exception thrown by action's [Promise](https://nodejs.dev/learn/understanding-javascript-promises).
+However, the session can be preserved by catching the exception thrown by action [Promise](https://nodejs.dev/learn/understanding-javascript-promises).
 The example below uses the `try...catch` statement to handle the exception:

 ```js
 nikita